1930 Sheffield Brightside by-election

 The 1930 Sheffield Brightside by-election was held on 6 February 1930.
-The by-election was held due to the elevated to the peerage of the incumbent Labour MP, Arthur Ponsonby.
+The by-election was held due to the elevation to the peerage of the incumbent Labour MP, Arthur Ponsonby.
 It was won by the Labour candidate Fred Marshall.

 Previous result and background

 Ponsonby had held the seat for Labour since 1922.
 At the 1929 election he had increased his majority over the second-placed Conservatives from 3,345 votes to over 10,000.